Catching Up With BbyMutha

 Defying her religious upbringing, in the Bbymutha universe (a.k.a., The Mutha Land), women are allowed to be (if not downright celebrated for being) sexual, vulgar, ambitious and savvy (her very first track was called "Slut.")
 She's also turned a lifestyle society might deem unwise if not downright impossible — being a self-professed stay-at-home-mom who earns her living as an artist — into a veritable goal.
 By her very existence, Bbymutha is a champion of the people without ever having to say so.
 And she makes it all look so damn fun.

-We caught up with the artist following her Red Bull Music-sponsored performance in her hometown about how she found her creative voice and what's to come:
+We caught up with the artist following a hometown show, presented in collaboration with Red Bull Music, about how she found her creative voice and what's to come:

 You really first got your start making your own clothes and having such a unique sense of style.
 What about fashion appeals to you?